 During her 15+ years working in the technology industry, Leslie has developed, honed and shared open source expertise spanning the Enterprise to NGOs, including senior roles at Google, Red Hat, the Open Source Initiative, the OSU Open Source Lab and several startups, including Elastic.

-Born and raised in Silicon Valley, she and her family now call Amsterdam home, though she travels worldwide to keynote about open source, and building products and teams that are built to last.
+Born and raised in Silicon Valley, she and her daughter now call Bonn home, though she travels worldwide to keynote about open source, and building products and teams that are built to last.
 You can follow her adventures on Twitter @lhawthorn.

 Unless otherwise indicated, all content on this site is available for your use under a Creative Commons License.